Interplay of finite-energy and finite-momentum superconducting pairing: Finite-energy pairing in the absence of magnetic field

 Finally, in order to connect the SC correlations with finite-energy pairs, we also show the contours of $\xi_{k+Q/2}=0$ and $\xi_{-k+Q/2}=0$ as overlaid green lines in the color density map of Fig.~\ref{fig:momenpair} in the same spirit as Fig.~\ref{fig:momenzee_FF}.
 As seen from the plot, $\xi_{k+Q/2}$ and $\xi_{-k+Q/2}$ intersect only at two $k$-points.
-At these $k$-points where $\xi_{k+Q/2}=\xi_{-k+Q/2}$, $\tilde{F}^{e}_{s}$ is largest but $\tilde{F}^{o}_{s}=0$.
+At these $k$-points where $\xi_{k+Q/2}=\xi_{-k+Q/2}$, $|\tilde{F}^{e}_{s}|$ in (c) is largest but $|\tilde{F}^{o}_{s}|=0$ in (d).
 Hence, even-frequency correlations are mainly formed by pairs close to zero energy and with no energy difference, i.e.~zero-energy pairs, whereas odd-frequency correlations requires finite-energy pairs, the same as the findings as in Sec.~\ref{sec:Zeeman}.
+Additionally, $|\tilde{F}^{e}_{s}|$ is also seen to be large near $k \approx (\pm \pi,0)$.
+Around these regions, $|\xi_{k+Q/2}-\xi_{-k+Q/2}|\approx 0$, even though $\xi_{k+Q/2}\ne 0$ and $\xi_{-k+Q/2} \ne 0$ individually.
+Thus, also the large values of $|\tilde{F}^{e}_{s}|$ near $k \approx (\pm \pi,0)$ are driven by zero-energy pairs.
+We note that similar regions with zero-energy pairs away from the green contours of $\xi_{k+Q/2}=0$ and $\xi_{-k+Q/2}=0$ does not occur in Sec.~\ref{sec:Zeeman} due to the nature of the bands considered.
+For frequencies other than $\omega=0.1$, the qualitative features are similar to Fig.~\ref{fig:momenpair}, except for very low $\omega$ where $|\tilde{F}^{e}_{s}|$ turns out to also be generated by finite-energy pairs.

 To summarize, our findings of this section show that a spontaneously formed FF phase in the absence of magnetic field gives a realistic example where finite-energy and finite-momentum pairs co-exist instead of competing with each other.
 We further show that the finite-energy pairs are also intimately connected to the odd-frequency correlations, similar to the findings of Sec.~\ref{sec:Zeeman}.
 We additionally find that the odd-frequency correlations have a momentum structure with orthogonal orbital symmetries compared to the underlying $d$-wave SC order parameter, which generates the correlations.
 Overall, this clarifies the nature of the finite-energy pairs in an FF state without an applied magnetic field and thus answers the second question posed in Sec.~\ref{sec:Intro}.
 Combined with the results in the previous section Sec.~\ref{sec:Zeeman}, these findings establish that finite-energy pairs exist generally in finite-momentum FF phases and that they directly generate odd-frequency SC correlations.
 This firmly answers the first three questions posed for this work.